Premixed flame: Turbulent

-which is defined such that the level-sets of G represent the various interfaces within the premixed flame propagating with a local velocity $U_L$.
+which is defined such that the level-sets of G represent the various interfaces within the premixed flame propagating with a local velocity $S_T$.
 This, however, is typically not the case as the propagation speed of the interface (with resect to unburned mixture) varies from point to point due to the aerodynamic stretch induced due to gradients in the velocity field.

 Under contrasting conditions, however, the inner structure of the premixed flame may be entirely disrupted causing the flame to extinguish either locally (known as local extinction) or globally (known as global extinction or blow-off).
-Such opposing cases govern the operation of practical combustion devices such as SI engines as well as aero-engine afterburners.
+Such opposing cases govern the operation of practical combustion devices such as spark-ignition engines as well as aero-engine afterburners.
 The prediction of the extent to which the inner structure of flame is affected in turbulent flow is a topic of extensive research.